Your photos are irreplaceable

 Do you back up photos and video?

 Everyone with a smartphone has a camera, and they’re using ’em right and left to snap photos and shoot videos.
-Add to that numerous digital cameras, from inexpensive to professional, and you’ve got a lot of digital media being created every day.
+Add in digital cameras from inexpensive to professional, and there is a lot of digital media being created every day.

 Back up photos on your digital camera

-As soon as you take a picture or video with a digital camera, you have exactly one copy1 of that photograph – the original in the camera.
-It’s typically impractical to back it up after every shot, so we do have to accept some amount of time where there’s no backup at all.
+As soon as you take a picture or video with a digital camera, it exists in only one place: the original shot in the camera.
+It’s impractical to back up after every shot, so we do have to accept a window of time where there’s no backup at all.
 During that time, if you lose the camera, you lose all the photographs on it.

-The best approach to minimize that window of vulnerability is to copy those photos to something else as soon as is convenient.
+The best approach to minimize the window of vulnerability is to copy those photos to something else as soon as is convenient.

-When I went on an overseas trip some years ago, I realized that the photographs I took would be the only thing truly irreplaceable should we run into troubles.
-So I developed this technique to backup photos:
+When I went on an overseas trip some years ago, I realized the photographs I took would be the only truly irreplaceable thing should we run into trouble.
+So I developed this technique to back up photos:

 - I took photographs throughout each day.